-Staying in a dorm room at hostel is a popular choice for backpackers throughout the world.
-However, up until recently, the number of backpacker hostels in India was limited as the concept hadn't caught on.
-Travelers preferred cheap guesthouses over of the dull and restrictive youth hostels that existed in India.
+Staying in a dorm at hostel is a popular choice for backpackers throughout the world.
+However, up until recent years, there weren't any backpacker hostels in India as the concept hadn't caught on.
+Travelers preferred cheap guesthouses over the dull and restrictive youth hostels that existed in India.

 That's changed now though -- and how!
 Groovy backpacker hostels are rapidly popping up all over the country.

-You can expect all the facilities of world-class backpacker hostels including fully equipped lounges, games, activities, free wireless Internet, lockers, dorm rooms with hot water and attached bathrooms, washing machines, and air-conditioning.
+Some are chains, while others are stand-alone brands.
+You can expect most of the facilities of world-class backpacker hostels including fully-equipped lounges, games, activities, free wireless Internet, lockers, dorm rooms with hot water and attached bathrooms, washing machines, and air-conditioning.
 Many properties also have communal kitchens or cafes, female-only dorms, and private rooms.
-Rates vary depending on location, and start from about 400 rupees per night for a bed an a dorm.
+Rates vary depending on location, and start from about 300 rupees per night for a dorm bed.

-Not surprisingly, these hostels are very popular with both young Indian and foreign travelers alike.
+Not surprisingly, these hostels are very popular with young Indians and foreign travelers alike.
 Here are some of the top options.

-- Locations: Agra, Bir, Chennai, Chikmagalur, Dalhousie, Delhi, Goa, Gokarna, Jaipur, Jaisalmer, Khajuraho, Kochi, Leh, Manali, McLeod Ganj, Mumbai, Ooty, Pushkar, Rishikesh, Spiti, Udaipur, Varanasi.
+- Locations: Agra, Alleppey, Bir, Chennai, Chikmagalur, Coorg, Dalhousie, Delhi, Goa, Gokarna, Jaipur, Jaisalmer, Khajuraho, Kochi, Leh, Manali, McLeod Ganj, Mumbai, Ooty, Pushkar, Rishikesh, Spiti, Udaipur, Varanasi.